Gutman index of the Mycielskian and its complement: Abstract

 \section{Abstract}

-Let $G$ be a finite connected simple graph.
+Let $G$ be a simple connected graph.
 The Gutman index $Gut(G)$ of $G$ is defined as $\sum_{\{u,v\}\subseteq V(G)} d_G(u,v)\deg_G(u)\deg_G(v)$, where $\deg_G(u)$ is the degree of vertex $u$ in $G$ and $d_G(u,v)$ is the distance between two vertices $u$ and $v$ in $G$.
-In this paper, we determine exact value of the Gutman index of Mycielskian of graphs with diameter two.
+In this paper, we study the Gutman index of Mycielskian of graphs.
 Also, we determine exact value of the Gutman index of the complement of arbitrary Mycielskian graphs.

 \baselineskip=0.30in